COSC310-Team12/ToDoList/README.md

 - refactored the method to improve performance (a previous limitation).
 This fix improves performance and long-term stability.

 #### Show due date on main page
 - users can now see the due dates they add on the main page.
-This feature makes the app easier to use, users can see the due date on the main page instead of having to click on the task now.
+This feature makes the app easier to use; users can see the due date on the main page instead of having to click on the task now.
 <img src="https://user-images.githubusercontent.com/77898527/200717154-85eb8992-f97d-4f5e-9f8c-692e3994d65a.png" alt="displayDueDate" width="100"/>

 #### Refactored the way persistence is implemented